microsoft/jacdac/services/tflite.md

-# TFLite
+# Model Runner

     identifier: 0x140f9a78

-Run TensorFlow Lite for Microcontrollers machine learning models.
+Run machine learning models.
 Only models with a single input tensor and a single output tensor are supported at the moment.
 Input is provided by Sensor Aggregator service on the same device.
+Multiple instances of this service may be present, if more than one model format is supported by a device.

 ## Commands